techiecuriosity/finance-calculators/README.md

 ---

-**Disclaimer:** These calculators are for educational purposes only.
-Consult financial professionals for personalized advice.
+**Disclaimer:** This calculator provides scenario-based estimates for educational purposes only.
+It uses simplified assumptions that may not reflect real-world complexity including market volatility, sequence-of-returns risk, tax law changes, healthcare costs, and life events.
+The optimistic/base/pessimistic scenarios help you understand uncertainty, but are not substitutes for comprehensive financial planning.
+Consult a qualified financial advisor who can model Monte Carlo simulations, tax optimization, and create a personalized retirement strategy.